RamenJunkie/Python-Flask-Microblog/readme.md

 ### Managing Credentials

 All API credentials are stored securely in the local SQLite database:
-- Navigate to **Settings** in the top menu
+- Navigate to Settings in the top menu
 - Update your Bluesky or Mastodon credentials anytime
 - Passwords are stored securely using industry-standard hashing

 ### Creating Posts

 **Text Post:**
-- Just enter your text in the main field
+- Enter your text in the main field
 - Check "Post immediately" to post right away
 - Uncheck to add to the hourly queue
 - Check "Local only" to add to timeline without posting to social networks